8fold/content-8fold.handbook/legal/privacy-agreement/content.md

 ## Changes to this policy

 8fold may periodically update this Policy.
 We’ll notify you about significant changes to it.
-The most current version of the policy will always be here and we will archive former versions of the policy here.
+The most current version of the policy will always be here and we will archive former versions of the [policy on GitHub](https://github.com/8fold/content-8fold.handbook/blob/master/legal/privacy-agreement/content.md).